Rusydy/rusydy.github.io/_posts/2024/2024-12-01-understanding-businesses-before-investing.md

 - 📊 Understanding financial statements aids in identifying promising stocks for investment.
 - 🔍 Focus on the business model before analysing numbers and ratios.
-- 📈 Utilise sources such as annual reports and analyses from securities firms.
+- 📈 Utilize sources such as annual reports and analyses from securities firms.
 - 🏢 Importance of knowing revenue segments and performance influencing factors.
 - 💡 Avoid making investment decisions based solely on ratios.
 - 📚 Practise analysing annual reports to gain a better understanding of companies.